-HOW TO SEND OUT JUST A SINGLE PAGE FOR PRINTING:
+HOW TO SEND OUT A SINGLE PAGE OF A FULL COLLECTION FOR PRINTING

 If you would like to send just a single page out for printing, and not the whole collection, simply download the “ZIP File of Individual pages”.
 This is the last download link that you receive when purchasing a full collection.

 Once you have downloaded that file, you will need to unzip it.
 See here for more info on how to unzip files: www.wikihow.com/Unzip-a-File.